Back Traction Belt For Relief Of Pain At Home & Work

 The Back Traction Belt is actually a spinal decompression belt for the lower back.
 The distinctive and inventive style and design provides continual pain relief for active people which permits independence in order to maintain a productive life-style.

 FREE SHIPPING for Continental U.S.A.
 Only | Outside U.S.A.
 Orders – Read Shipping Policy

 All Customers: Read Shipping and Return Policies Prior To Placing Any Order!

-The functionality involving the Back Traction Belt is based on scientific principles, accurate application as well as uncomplicated use.
+The functionality is based on scientific principles, accurate application as well as uncomplicated use.
 Back traction is generated when the belt is inflated.
 The air cell extension reduces loading pressure in the lower back expanding the disc by means of securing beneath the rib cage and above the pelvis, stretching out the lower back in an up and down direction, redirecting weight bearing force and decreasing the force inside the lower back area, which may substantially lessen back pain from compressive forces.